 On this page:

 ♦ Ted’s journeys around the UK with Steve – travels in Scotland, England, Wales and the Isle of Man.

 ♦ Steve’s walks, in Northeast England and Scotland, always with Ted in the rucky.

-A few times each year I take a few days to explore somewhere new, or places I haven’t been to for many years, sometimes with friends and always with Ted.
+A few times each year Ted and Steve take a few days to explore somewhere new, or places we haven’t been to for many years.
 The trips tend to revolve around scenery and beer and always involve using public transport.
-As well as the account of the trip I’ve included some useful practical information and, where relevant, a bit of train buffery.
+As well as the account of the trip we’ve included some useful practical information and, where relevant, a bit of train buffery.
 To download each trip click on the links below, at the foot of the page or on the sidebar.

 The journeys currently included are:

 The East Coast and Deeside (pdf 823kb) Two visits to the eastern side of Scotland, from Aberdeen and Deeside to Fife and Falkirk.

 Embra and Glesca (pdf 573kb) Day trips to Edinburgh and Glasgow – four gentlemen go lowering the tone – basically two pub crawls round the best pubs in each city.

 Southwest trips (pdf 1Mb) Three short trips to southwest Scotland – taking in Dumfries and Galloway and South Ayrshire.

 Knoydart (pdf 784kb) A 2012 journey to Mallaig via the West Highland Railway and across to the remote Knoydart peninsula.